ommiva/udc-fsdndp-06/README.md

 - **401 - Unauthorized ^** – Missing or bad authentication.
 - **403 - Forbidden ^** – User authenticated but not authorized to perform the requested operation.
 - **404 - Not found** – The requested resource was not found.
+- **405 - Method not allowed** – The requested method to access a
+  resource was not allowed.
 - **422 - Unprocessable** – The application can not procces the request.
 - **500 - Internal server error** – Something went wrong.